 OAAS regional office, or its designee, reviews all documents to ensure all requirements are met.
-If all requirements are met, the support coordinator provides a copy of the approved Plan of Care to the recipient and ADHC provider.
+If all requirements are met, the support coordinator provides a copy of the approved POC to the recipient and ADHC provider.
 The ADHC provider is notified of the release of the PA and can bill the Medicaid fiscal intermediary for services provided.